qzc438/ontology-llm/README.md

 ## Important Notice:
 - For technical inquiries, please submit a GitHub issue.
 - For feature discussion or potential extensions, please join our foundation model discussion group: https://groups.google.com/g/agent-om
 - In order to track the continuous development of LLMs, we propose to use the benchmark with a time tag.
-For example, The benchmark result used in the PVLDB paper use the benchmark in 2024-11-01.

 ## Quick Start: